Gift-Ojeabulu/Infobip-Mini-Project/InfobipWhatsapp/README.md

 For your convenience, examples are already pre-populated with your account data like authentication, base URL and phone number.

-Message template can be sent at any time, while text message can only be sent within 24 hours from the last incoming message.
-Each template needs to be registered and pre-approved by WhatsApp.

 ## Variables